-Under “Clear browsing data”, click the Clear cookies, history, passwords, and more button.
+Under “Clear browsing data”, click the Choose what to clear button.

-Use the drop-down menu to select the time range of the data that you want to delete.
+Use the “Time range” drop-down menu to select the All time option (recommended).

 Once you complete the steps, websites will load correctly, but you’ll notice that they will take longer than usual.
 This is because Microsoft Edge based on Chromium has to re-cache the data again.
 As a result of clearing up cookies, you may also need to sign-in again to some of your online services.